Skip to main content

 Can I have both treatments at the same time?

-Yes, combining anti-wrinkle injections and dermal fillers is common and often provides the best overall rejuvenation.
+Yes, combining anti-wrinkle injections and dermal fillers is common and often provides comprehensive rejuvenation.
 This is sometimes called a "liquid facelift".
-Dr Langdon can advise on the best combination for your concerns.
+One of our GMC-registered doctors can advise on the best combination for your concerns at consultation.

 Which lasts longer?